Malur Malur, KGF, Bangarapete, Mulbagal

 Special Land Acquisition Officers had acquired over 3,000 acres of land in more than 63 villages in Malur, Bangarapete and Mulbagal towns and in Kolar Gold Fields tehsil in Kolar District.

-KPRS wants the National Highways Authority of India to compensate the farmers at the current market rate instead of considering compensation under the Guidance Value (the minimum price set by the state government to register a property).
+KPRS wants the National Highways Authority of India to compensate the farmers at the current market rate as per the Land Acquisition Act, 2013 instead of considering compensation under the Guidance Value under the National Highways Act, 1956 (the minimum price set by the state government to register a property).

 They have demanded that farmers holding 500 acres of bagar hukum land (government land cultivated without permission) be compensated at the current market rate.